Adenomyosis | Symptoms | Diagnosis | Treatment | Vidoes

 - Heavy or prolonged menstrual bleeding

-- Severe menstrual cramping pain that worsen with age
+- Severe menstrual cramping pain that worsens with age

 - Someone with adenomyosis might also feel pain during sexual activities

 - Passing of blood clots during period, bleeding between periods or light spotting

 - Bladder pressure leading to a constant urge to urinate

 - Pressure on bowel, leading to constipation and bloating

 - The uterus might also increase in size and feel very tender to touch.

 Experiencing any symptoms such as pain or intense bleeding are signs you should get to the doctor immediately to be checked out.
 The quicker you can get a diagnosis, the quicker you will be able to find appropriate treatment.